Reviewing Orgenesis Inc. (ORGS)'s and Milestone Pharmaceuticals Inc. (NASDAQ:MIST)'s results | New Business Observer

 Liquidity

-Orgenesis Inc.’s Current Ratio and Quick Ratio are 1.1 and 1 respectively.
-The Current Ratio and Quick Ratio of its competitor Milestone Pharmaceuticals Inc. are 18.6 and 18.6 respectively.
-Milestone Pharmaceuticals Inc. therefore has a better chance of paying off short and long-term obligations compared to Orgenesis Inc.
+Orgenesis Inc.’s Current Ratio is 1.1 while its Quick Ratio is 1.
+On the competitive side is, Milestone Pharmaceuticals Inc. which has a 18.6 Current Ratio and a 18.6 Quick Ratio.
+Milestone Pharmaceuticals Inc. is better positioned to pay off short and long-term obligations compared to Orgenesis Inc.

-The next table highlights the given recommendations and ratings for Orgenesis Inc. and Milestone Pharmaceuticals Inc.
+The next table highlights the shown recommendations and ratings for Orgenesis Inc. and Milestone Pharmaceuticals Inc.

 |Sell Ratings